homeisfar/AustinPetsBulletin/README.md

 If time permits it (but it probably will not) I'd also like to set up my own database that records entries users can put themselves to register missing pets that haven't been picked up.

-Even further beyond that, if possible I'd like to incorporate a tip system so that folks who find and return lost pits could get a slight reward.
+Even further beyond that, if possible I'd like to incorporate a tip system so that folks who find and return lost pets could get a slight reward.
 This idea has to be thought out carefully if implemented.

 ![alt tag] (http://i.imgur.com/bLgKYPx.png)
 The wireframe has iPhones, but this is an Android project.